munificent/dep-interface-libraries/Proposal.md

     3. Else if A.m is a getter:
         1. If their return types are not compatible, fail.
     4. Else (A.m is a setter):
-        1. If their value types are not compatible, fail.
+        1. If their parameter types are not compatible, fail.

-**To tell if two types A in I and B in S are compatible:**
+**To tell if two types A and B are compatible:**

 1. If A and B are both `void`, succeed.
 2. Else if A and B are both named types: